Urthona printed journal and Urthona essays

 Poetry Editor: Dharmavadana (David Penn)

 URTHONA Buddhist arts journal covers contemporary art, western culture, and traditional Buddhist arts from a Buddhist perspective.
 It is published annually in a high quality, 68 page, glossy magazine format, and is beautifully designed.

 To purchase the current or back issues go to URTHONA SHOP page – see top menu.

 This site also contains selected material from back issues and longer essays on the arts.
-See page links above.
+See Essays and Art Features link above.